- 30 Jan: Next Burnside Burn Bin February 11th

 - 7 Nov: Toilet open, new tearoom, and orchard news

-Please note: no cars are allowed on the Burnside site until after winter: the track is very soft and becomes muddy very quickly.
+Please note: no cars are allowed on the Burnside site at present: the track is very soft and becomes muddy very quickly.
 We have a trolley available for anyone wishing to move stuff from the gate to the plot.
 See the site update from 18 November for full details.

 Burnside is the larger of our two sites, covering 3.32 hectares between Birdwood Road and Snakey Path.
 There is access to the site from either Ancaster Way (some parking available on the road) or Burnside (a small car park just inside the Burnside gate).
 There are 99 full plots, about 50 of which are divided and let as half plots, and seven water troughs on the site, supplied with water from spring to autumn.
 The site also has a composting toilet and a picnic area, plus a new tearoom with running water and tea- and coffee-making facilities.

-- The site is run by Chair Liv Bull, Site Managers Andy Kurdynowski and Matthew Whitelegg, and committee members Emma Lacy, John McGill and Hamish Symington.
+- The site is run by Chair Liv Bull, Site Manager Andy Kurdynowski, and committee members Emma Lacy, John McGill and Hamish Symington.